Innovation to Market A 2025 Summer I (UCSD)

 • New Venture Creation.
 10th Edition, Stephen Spinelli, Jr. and Robert Adams McGraw-Hill, Irwin, New York New York

-• This book is also available at the library
+• This book is also available at the library.

 • This textbook will also be used for MGT 121B – Innovation to Market (B).
-If you plan to enroll in MGT 121B – Innovation to Market B, strongly suggest reading the recommended chapters,
+If you plan to enroll in MGT 121B – Innovation to Market B, I strongly suggest reading the recommended chapters,

-• To purchase the ebook version of this text, go to www.coursesmart.com and in the search box type: 0-07-802910-4
+• To purchase the ebook version of this text, go to www.coursesmart.com and in the search box, type 0-07-802910-4

 CLASSROOM PROCEDURE